japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StreamingQueryManager.md

 * Set when `StreamingQueryManager` <<notifyQueryTermination, is notified that a streaming query has terminated>>

 | stateStoreCoordinator
-a| [[stateStoreCoordinator]] <<spark-sql-streaming-StateStoreCoordinatorRef.adoc#, StateStoreCoordinatorRef>> to the `StateStoreCoordinator` RPC Endpoint
+a| [[stateStoreCoordinator]] <<spark-sql-streaming-StateStoreCoordinatorRef.md#, StateStoreCoordinatorRef>> to the `StateStoreCoordinator` RPC Endpoint

-* link:spark-sql-streaming-StateStoreCoordinatorRef.adoc#forDriver[Created] when `StreamingQueryManager` is <<creating-instance, created>>
+* link:spark-sql-streaming-StateStoreCoordinatorRef.md#forDriver[Created] when `StreamingQueryManager` is <<creating-instance, created>>

 Used when:

 * `StreamingQueryManager` <<notifyQueryTermination, is notified that a streaming query has terminated>>

-* Stateful operators are executed, i.e. [FlatMapGroupsWithStateExec](physical-operators/FlatMapGroupsWithStateExec.md), link:spark-sql-streaming-StateStoreRestoreExec.adoc#doExecute[StateStoreRestoreExec], link:spark-sql-streaming-StateStoreSaveExec.adoc#doExecute[StateStoreSaveExec], link:spark-sql-streaming-StreamingDeduplicateExec.adoc#doExecute[StreamingDeduplicateExec] and link:spark-sql-streaming-StreamingSymmetricHashJoinExec.adoc#doExecute[StreamingSymmetricHashJoinExec]
+* Stateful operators are executed, i.e. [FlatMapGroupsWithStateExec](physical-operators/FlatMapGroupsWithStateExec.md), link:spark-sql-streaming-StateStoreRestoreExec.md#doExecute[StateStoreRestoreExec], link:spark-sql-streaming-StateStoreSaveExec.md#doExecute[StateStoreSaveExec], link:spark-sql-streaming-StreamingDeduplicateExec.md#doExecute[StreamingDeduplicateExec] and link:spark-sql-streaming-StreamingSymmetricHashJoinExec.md#doExecute[StreamingSymmetricHashJoinExec]

-* link:spark-sql-streaming-StateStoreOps.adoc#mapPartitionsWithStateStore[Creating StateStoreRDD (with storeUpdateFunction aborting StateStore when a task fails)]
+* link:spark-sql-streaming-StateStoreOps.md#mapPartitionsWithStateStore[Creating StateStoreRDD (with storeUpdateFunction aborting StateStore when a task fails)]

 |===